Marculonis21/GoodBoyDrone/README.md

+*Marek Becvar*

 # GoodBoyDrone
-Evolving Drone steering and swarm behavior using  Evolutionary algorithms
+Evolving Drone steering and swarm behavior using Evolutionary algorithms and SFML visualization